webben-de/ASF_ItemDropper/README.md

 ## Introduction

-This plugin for [ASF](https://github.com/JustArchiNET/ArchiSteamFarm/) allows you to trigger I game item drops for idled games.
+This plugin for [ASF](https://github.com/JustArchiNET/ArchiSteamFarm/) allows you to trigger ingame item drops for idled games.
 Works only with ASF v4.0+ (make sure to check actual required version in release notes).

 ## Installation